 It goes like this: Sony releases a console, the first year or two is fine, but it really starts to hit its stride in year three.

 By year five, we are swimming in quality games, and there are different models of the console to choose from.
-With the PS4, those models are the original, the PS4 Slim, and the PS4 Pro, the latter of which released at the end of November 2016.
+Over the last seven years, Sony produced the PS4, the PS4 Slim, and the PS4 Pro, the latter of which released at the end of November 2016.
 Now that we’re nearing the end of the seven-year cycle, we’re finally getting some more details about the PS5.

 PS5 Release Date